marcosbenigno/pokefinder/README.md

 # Pokefinder

-Pokefinder is a mobile app to find informations about Pokemons, using information provided from the Pokeapi.
+Pokefinder is a mobile app to find informations about Pokemons, using information provided from Pokeapi.
 You can find the high fidelity wireframes at [this link (Figma file)](https://www.figma.com/file/CX8SVCtKSDrPPJywi6j1DE/Untitled?node-id=0%3A1).
 The app was developed using React Native.

 ## Instalation
 After cloning the repository, you need to install the dependencies with: